joparo/sanity-sveltekit-vercel/README.md

 content: ['./src/**/*.{html,js,svelte,ts}'],
 ```

-Create a +layout-page which imports the css
+Create a +layout-page which imports the css (see example file in /tailwind-css/+layout.svelte).

-Add tailwind directives to a file called app.css in root
+Create a app.css file in the src-folder.
+Add tailwind directives to this file. (see example file in /tailwind-css/app.css)

-See example files in the lab instructions

 # 3. Vercel